 E-filing.
-Use the following rules to determine whether you must e-file your Forms W-2 or W-2c.
+The SSA encourages all employers to e-file.
+E-filing can save you time and effort and helps ensure accuracy.
+You must e-file if you are required to file 250 or more Forms W-2 or W-2c.
 If you are required to e-file but fail to do so, you may incur a penalty.